Terahertz radiation induced attractive-repulsive Fermi polaron conversion in transition metal dichalcogenide monolayers: Conclusion

 \section{Conclusion}

 In this work, we have developed a theoretical framework to describe terahertz (THz) radiation-induced conversion between attractive and repulsive Fermi polaron states—corresponding to trions and excitons—in transition metal dichalcogenide monolayers.
-Our analysis goes beyond the simple few-particle picture and incorporates many-body correlations with the Fermi sea of resident charge carriers.
+Our analysis goes beyond the basic trion picture and incorporates many-body correlations with the Fermi sea of resident charge carriers.

 We show that the direct THz absorption process leading to polaron conversion exhibits a characteristic frequency dependence near the threshold, with a $(\hbar\omega - |E_{FP}|)^{3/2}$ scaling arising from the exciton correlations with the Fermi sea.
 At higher frequencies, the conversion rate aligns with the trion-based model.
 We also account for the effect of spectral broadening due to disorder and phonon scattering, which smoothens the absorption threshold.